All News Blog Videos

 What is the process of degree attestation?

-A Notary Public has three steps to carry out as part of degree attestation.
+A Notary Public such as ourselves has three steps to carry out as part of degree attestation.

 1. Verification: